 Performance Tech Motorsports has been running soundly, steadily and in the black since the early 90s despite the often-chaotic, ever-changing landscape of motorsports.
 O'Neill has developed a championship winning team after years of patience and learning as driver, team manager and now owner.
 His goal has, and will always be to help develop drivers to be the best they can be.

-Masson joined Performance Tech in 2016 to start his racing career.
-He competed in IMSA Prototype Challenge Presented by Mazda for two seasons in the MPC class.
-While clenching the 2017 MPC Driver championship, Masson helped score three endurance wins at Daytona International Speedway, Sebring International Speedway and Watkins Glen International, making himself as well as O'ward and French winners of the Tequila Patròn North America Endurance Championship.
+Masson joined Performance Tech in 2016, competing in IMSA Prototype Challenge for two seasons in the MPC class.
+While clenching the 2017 MPC Driver championship, Masson helped score three endurance wins at Daytona International Speedway, Sebring International Speedway and Watkins Glen International, making Performance Tech Motorsports winner of the Michelin Endurance Cup.
 Those wins equated to Performance Tech's first championship in the IMSA WeatherTech SportsCar Championship PC class.
 Masson continues his journey in the LMP2 class in 2019 and joins the Baker brothers in an LMP3 for the first time.

 Dr. Robert Masson

 Dr. Masson joined Performance Tech's IMSA Prototype Challenge Presented by Mazda lineup in 2017.
 In his rookie season of prototype racing, Dr. Masson earned seven podium finishes, topped with a win at Road Atlanta.
 His consistent success gave him a second-place finish in the MPC Masters Championship.
 In 2018, before the retirement of the class, he became the lone winner of the MPC class at Daytona International Speedway.
 In 2019, he makes his debut in the IMSA WeatherTech SportsCar Championship and Rolex 24At Daytona driving the No. 38 ORECA in the new LMP2 class.